Dynamical systems on torus related to general Heun equations: phase-lock areas and constriction breaking: Conclusion

 \section{Conclusion}

 In this work, we have introduced two families of the dynamical systems on the 2D torus that are directly related to the general (non-confluent) Heun equation (GHE) and the confluent Heun equation (CHE).
-This mapping is provided by consideration of the linear systems, followed by projectivization.
-The family related to GHE, the so-called deformed RSJ model (dRSJ), demonstrates the interesting property in terms of phase lock areas: in this family constrictions are broken, whereas the growth points still exist.
+This is done by considering appropriate class of linear systems of torus dynamical type that are equivalent to Heun equations on the second component of vector solution.
+The corresponding dynamical systems are obtained by taking projectivization of linear systems, i.e., Riccati equations, and their subsequent restriction to the product of unit circles in space and time variables.
+The family related to GHE, the so-called deformed RSJ model (dRSJ), demonstrates an interesting property in terms of phase lock areas: in this family constrictions are broken, whereas the growth points still exist.

-From a physical point of view, it will be interesting and reasonable to find a realistic physical systems, where the dRSJ described dynamics (or may be effective dynamics).
+From a physical point of view, it will be interesting and reasonable to find a realistic physical system, where the dRSJ describes dynamics (or may be effective dynamics).
+As one can see, the dRSJ model implies that the critical current becomes a function of time.
+We assume that one of the following systems can be used as a starting point to realize the desired dRSJ dynamics: SQUIDs, where the critical current is sensitive to the flux and external magnetic field; systems where Cooper pair breaking can occur, which implies that the superconducting gap can change in time; Josephson junctions with additional ferromagnetic barriers that can affect the critical current via spin dynamics.

 Another possible interpretation of the obtained systems and results is related to the discussion of quasi-normal modes in quantum mechanical problems of different nature.
 We postpone these questions for future work.
 From a mathematical point of view, some of the problems related to these two families of dynamical systems remain open.
-It will be interesting to resolve the mentioned open problems and obtain a general picture that relates different special cases of the Heun equation (i.e. confluent, double-confluent, etc.) to a system on the 2D torus (if possible) and understand in detail the structure of their phase lock areas.
+It will be interesting to resolve the mentioned open problems and obtain a general picture that relates different special cases of the Heun equation (i.e. confluent, double-confluent, etc.) to a system on the 2D torus (if possible) and to understand in detail the structure of their phase lock areas.